pvtl/docker-dev/docs/faqs.md

 ## How do I use HTTPS/SSL for my local containers?

-We have a HTTPS container available, that proxies traffic over https (:443) (with a self signed certificate) to/from your localhost port 80 addresses.

-By default this container is commented out (as it's not used regularly by everyone).
-To enable it:

-- Add the container - Uncomment the `https` service in `/docker-compose.yml`
-- Rebuild and restart - `docker-compose build --pull --no-cache https && docker-compose up -d`
+First, make sure you've added the optional HTTPS service to your `.env` config, eg `COMPOSE_FILE=docker-compose.yml:opt/https.yml`

-Note that Chrome/Edge may require you to enable a feature flag, to access the site with an insecure (self signed) certificate:
+Your browser may require you to enable a feature flag, to access the site with an insecure (self signed) certificate:

-- `edge://flags` or `chrome://flags`
+- `edge://flags` or `chrome://flags` or `brave://flags`...
 - Enable: `Allow invalid certificates for resources loaded from localhost.`

 ---